Review of Nelson's analysis of Bell's theorem: Nelson's analysis of Bell's theorem

-In this subsection, we consider the conditional joint probability of $\left\{\phi_{1\vec{\mu}}\otimes\phi_{2\vec{\nu}}\in\sigma_{1\vec{\mu}}\right\}\in\mathcal{F}_{1}$ and $\left\{\phi_{1\vec{\mu}}\otimes\phi_{2\vec{\nu}}\in\sigma_{2\vec{\nu}}\right\}\in\mathcal{F}_{2}$ with respect to $\mathcal{F}_{S}$.
-It gives information about events which happen simultaneously at the spatially separated locations $1$ and $2$.
-We say that passive locality holds if for every pair of axes $\vec{\mu}$ and $\vec{\nu}$.
-The outcomes of an experiment may be statistically dependent.
+for every pair of axes $\vec{\mu}$ and $\vec{\nu}$. \end{defn} The outcomes of an experiment may be statistically dependent.
 Such a dependence may arise because of a preparation stage.
-The condition of passive locality says that the outcomes should be conditionally independent given the information about preparation stage $\mathcal{F}_S$.
-A violation of passive locality would mean that the dependence of the outcomes does not originate at $\mathcal{F}_S$.
+The condition of passive locality says that the outcomes should be conditionally independent given the information about the events at preparation stage which are $\mathcal{F}_{S}$.
+A violation of passive locality would mean that the dependence of the outcomes does not originate at $\mathcal{F}_{S}$.
 It is possible to have active locality without passive locality.
-Furthermore, a theory that violates passive locality does not have to incorporate any non-local interaction between the spatially separated measurement stations $1$ and $2$.
-However, the true physical implications of the passive locality condition will be postponed at the moment.
+Furthermore, Nelson writes that a theory which violates passive locality does not have to incorporate any non-local interaction between the spatially separated measurement stations $1$ and $2$.